Philbywhizz/MovieMonsters-love2d/docs/scope.md

 To keep things into perspective, this scope document will define each version of MovieMonster.

+## Version 0.0.2 - Actor

+Create a simple actor that moves around the screen on its own (randomly).
+An actor has the same move functions as the monster (fwd/back/left/right).
+There is no spacial awareness yet (its all random)

 ## Version 0.0.1 - An empty shell testing ECS

 I want to use an ECS framework rather than OOP, so to keep things simple this version will have the following conditions before being released: